Want to learn new ways to make extra money?

-The average American house hold is $132,086 in debt.
-Moreover, combine the American population has $12.25 trillion of debt.
+The average American household is $137,063 in debt.
+Moreover, combined, the American population has $12.25 trillion of debt.
 That’s INSANE!

 3. Start investing

-Even if you’re responsible with your money, I bet you don’t invest.
+Even if you’re responsible with your money, you probably don’t invest.
 Most people who do want to put money aside, save it.
 Unfortunately, the money they save usually gets used later on for an emergency.

 So, what do you do?